zzzprojects/docs/learndapper.com/pages/stored-procedures.md

 description: All Dapper querying methods allow executing stored procedures without writing extra code by specifying the commandType parameter to 'StoredProcedure'.
 canonical: /stored-procedures
 status: Published
-lastmod: 2023-08-01
+lastmod: 2025-06-15
 ---

 # Executing Stored Procedures With Dapper

 Stored procedures are a great way to encapsulate business logic and reduce the complexity of handling multiple queries.
-It can also improve performance by optimizing query execution.
+They can also improve performance by optimizing query execution.

  - Stored procedures also provide better security since they are isolated from the application code, making it harder to manipulate data outside of the stored procedure.
  - Stored procedures are also easier to maintain since they are centrally located and can be modified from one place.